-Editor: Over the weekend neocon goon and warmonger Senator Lindsey Graham was given the pulpit by the Lugenpresse at CNN to declare that a war with North Korea “is worth it”.
+Editor’s Note: Neocon goon and warmonger Senator Lindsey Graham was given the pulpit by the Lugenpresse at CNN in March 2018 to declare that a war with North Korea “is worth it.”

 When one knows the hidden history about the massive targeting of North Korean civilians with so-called strategic bombing, it’s easier to understand the hate from that country and see that it’s not manufactured.
 It’s rooted in a fact-based narrative.
 By the time the Korean War ended on July 27, 1953, B-29s alone had flown over 21,000 sorties, dropping nearly 600,000 tons of bombs.
 Fighter aircraft flew thousands of additional sorties over North Korea.

 After China entered the war in late 1950, the United States switched to targeting civilians in much the same manner as conducted over Germany and Japan during WWII.
-See: [The Necessity of Dropping A-Bombs on Japan Was Another Evil Deception].
 Gen. Douglas MacArthur designated cities and villages in North Korea as “main bombing targets” and permitted the use of incendiary bombs.

 The bombing of Pyongyang, North Korea’s capital, was conducted as part of a sustained U.S. Air Force aerial bombardment campaign.
 By the time of the armistice, 75 percent of Pyongyang was destroyed as part of a broader U.S. bombing effort throughout the country.
 It cost the lives of nearly 3 million North Koreans (mostly civilians) by the time the war ended.